gollum/gollum/README.md

 Installation examples for individual systems can be seen [here](https://github.com/gollum/gollum/wiki/Installation).

+See [RUNNING](#running) for further instructions.

 ### Markups

-Gollum presently ships with support for the following markups:
+Gollum allows using different markup languages per page.
+It presently ships with support for the following markups:
 * [Markdown](http://daringfireball.net/projects/markdown/syntax) (see [below](#Markdown-flavors) for more information on Markdown flavors)
 * [RDoc](http://rdoc.sourceforge.net/)